Demographics of Equatorial Guinea: Recently immigrated peoples

 Some Europeans (largely of Spanish or Portuguese descent) – among them mixed with African ethnicity – also live in the nation.
 Most Spaniards left after independence.
 There is a growing number of foreigners from neighboring Cameroon, Nigeria, and Gabon.
 Equatorial Guinea received Asians and black Africans from other countries as workers on cocoa and coffee plantations.
-In the late 20th century, Equatorial Guinea became home to more than 80,000 Hispanics from Mexico, Central America, and other Spanish speaking nations in the Americas.
+There are some hundreds of Latin Americans in the country since the late 20th century.
 17,000 Spanish people and 5,000 Chinese people also live in Equatorial Guinea.
 The non-Africans living in Equatorial Guinea represent almost 10% of the nation's total population.
 Other black Africans came from Liberia, Angola, and Mozambique, and Asians are mostly Chinese with small numbers of Indians.
 Equatorial Guinea also allowed many fortune-seeking European settlers of other nationalities, including British, French and Germans.
 After independence, thousands of Equatorial Guineans went to Spain.
 Another 100,000 Equatorial Guineans went to Cameroon, Gabon, and Nigeria because of dictatorship of Francisco Macías Nguema.
 Some of its communities also live in Brazil, United States, Spain, Colombia, Mexico, Argentina, Peru, Portugal, and France.

 Languages

 Spanish, French and Portuguese are the official languages and spoken as second languages.
 Spanish is the language of education, and for this reason a majority of the population (about 88%) can speak it.
+Spanish is spoken as a native language by a small minority in Equatorial Guinea, primarily in larger cities.

 Annobonese speak a Portuguese Creole, named Annobonese, as their first language.
 Asian migrants and descendants of European settlers (mostly Spaniards, Britons and Portuguese) usually speak their ancestral languages along with Spanish.
 Other Africans usually speak their native languages and their nation's official languages – English and Igbo for Nigerians; English for Cameroonians and Liberians; French for Cameroonians and Gabonese; and Portuguese for Angolans and Mozambicans.
 The latter was made an official language since July 13, 2007.
 82% of first foreign language learners choose the French language and 18% the English language.
 The Roman Catholic Church has greatly influenced both religion and education.